saisha-r/Portfolio/descriptive_statistics_table_and_point_plot.md

-# Creating a Table and Point Plot
+# Creating a Descriptive Statistics Table and Point Plot
 The following code works with behavioural data from a "flanker-Simon" experiment.
 First, I generate a table of descriptive statistics grouped by flanker and Simon conditions in the DataFrame df_agg.
 Then I create a point plot with only the congruent and incongruent conditions (this required me to remove the neutral conditions from both the flankers and Simon data).

 ```python